russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 1/Home.md

-### Thread 2, Day 14 - Tuesday, February 7, 2023
+### Thread 2, Day 15 - Wednesday, February 8, 2023

 #### Agenda

 1. End-of-module Task: [[Current Courses/Grade 11 Introduction to Computer Science/Tasks/Make an Interactive App|Make an Interactive App]]
-	- We will start class by discussing ideas that would work for this task.
+	- Go [to Spaces](https://ca.spacesedu.com/), right now, and:
+		- ... post photos of your paper-based plans. 📝
+		- ... read and (ideally acknowledge)replies.
+			- Please take responses asking for more details for what they are: some encouragement and an opportunity to better demonstrate your understanding.
+			- By the end of the year, 25% of your grade comes from the Communication evaluation category, which includes using subject-specific vocabulary to share your understanding of the code you are writing.
 	- For the remaining time in this period, continue working on the end-of-module task.

 #### To-do items